zawang/cpp-docs/docs/cpp/header-files-cpp.md

 ## What to put in a header file

-Because a header file might potentially be included by multiple files, it cannot contain definitions that might produce multiple definitions of the same name.
-The following are not allowed, or are considered very bad practice:
+<ins>Because a header file might potentially be included by multiple files, it cannot contain definitions that might produce multiple definitions of the same name.
+The following are not allowed, or are considered very bad practice:</ins>

 - built-in type definitions at namespace or global scope
 - non-inline function definitions